-- Transforming text into a stack of general-purpose linguistic structures: - From subword units called morphemes, to word-level parts-of-speech, to tree-structured representations of grammar, and beyond, to logic-based representations of meaning. - These general-purpose structures should then be able to support any desired application. - Should generalize better across applications, scenarios, and languages: - Linguistic structure seems to be particularly important when training data is limited.

-2. End-to-End (learning from scratch):

-- Started by [Collobert et al., 2011], transform raw text into any desired output structure: - a summary, a database, a translation, ... - Language Models: learning to predict words in context or just the next words seems sufficient for learning all levels of linguistic knowledge, as well as world knowledge.
+- Transforming text into a stack of general-purpose linguistic structures: - from subword units called morphemes, to word-level parts-of-speech, to tree-structured representations of grammar, and beyond, to logic-based representations of meaning. - These general-purpose structures should then be able to support any desired application - Should generalize better across applications, scenarios, and languages: - linguistic structure seems to be particularly important when training data is limited. - 2.
+End-to-End (learning from scratch): - Started by [Collobert et al., 2011], transform raw text into any desired output structure: - a summary, a database, a translation, ... - buoyed by results in computer vision and speech recognition.